 Regards,

-I was also sailing on the same boat 3 months back.
-I started my career in recruitment.
-I worked as a recruiter, team lead, Business Development Manager - in fact, all the areas covered under recruitment while working for a vendor.
+I was also in the same situation three months ago.
+I started my career in recruitment and worked as a recruiter, team lead, and Business Development Manager—covering all areas under recruitment while working for a vendor.

-When I felt it was getting boring, I thought of shifting my profile.
-So, to do that, I took certification in core HR functions (payroll, statutory, training, HR administration, performance appraisal, and the like), which was helpful for me in pursuing the job I had been dreaming about.
+When I felt it was getting boring, I decided to shift my profile.
+To do that, I took certification in core HR functions such as payroll, statutory, training, HR administration, and performance appraisal, which was helpful in pursuing the job I had been dreaming about.

 There are many institutes that provide training in this sector, so I would recommend that to you.
 If you are unable to do so, I am attaching a document that covers all the areas briefly from an interview perspective, which might be helpful for you.
 However, mere reading may not provide you with the depth of knowledge that you can gain through certification.